setoalan/national-parks/README.md

 $ webdriver-manager start
 ```

-Run both Karma and Protractor tests, with the Selenum Server running in the background, with:
+Run both Karma and Protractor tests, with the Selenum Server and local node server running in the background, with:

 ```sh
 $ npm test